BluedreamV1B3/data-science-portfolio/README.md

      _Tools: scikit-learn, Tensorflow, Keras, Streamlit_

 	- __R__
              	- [NBA 2023 Champion Prediction](https://rpubs.com/BlueDreamV1B3/NBA2023ChampionPrediction): Using Xgboost and Random Forest to predict the 2023 NBA championship team.
 Use web scraping to obtain data, perform data cleaning and build a machine learning model pipeline.

 - ### Data Analysis and Visualisation

+	- __Python__
   		- [Pennsylvania Deer Related Crashs Analysis](https://github.com/BluedreamV1B3/Pennsylvania-Deer-Related-Crashs-Analysis): Download data from the Pennsylvania Department of Transportation and analyze deer related crashes based on time, location, and other variables.
 Draw conclusions and recommendations from the data.
   		- [Brazilian E-Commerce EDA](https:github.com/BluedreamV1B3/Brazil-E-Commerce-EDA/tree/main): Exploratory Analysis of the Brazilian E-Commerce using visualisations techniques and graphical tools to create informative and easy-to-understand plots.

       _Tools: Pandas, Folium, Seaborn and Matplotlib_